 Growth investing does not guarantee a proft or eliminate risk.
 The stocks of these companies can have relatively high valuations.
 Because of these high valuations, an investment in a growth stock can be more risky than an investment in a company with more modest growth expectations.
 Value investing does not guarantee a proft or eliminate risk.
 Not all companies whose stocks are considered to be value stocks are able to turn their business around or successfully employ corrective strategies which would result in stock prices that do not rise as initially expected.

-Any type of continuous or periodic investment plan does not assure a profit and does not protect against loss in declining markets.
-Since such a plan involves continuous investment in se

 Any type of continuous or periodic investment plan does not assure a proft and does not protect against loss in declining markets.
-Since such a plan involves continuous investment in securities regardless of fuctuating price levels of such securities, the investor should consider his financial ability to continue his purchases through periods of low price levels.
+Since such a plan involves continuous investment in securities regardless of fuctuating price levels of such securities, the investor should consider his fnancial ability to continue his purchases through periods of low price levels.